KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/installation-guide.rst

 1. Prepare the artifacts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download the KissLog server package from `here <https://kisslog.net/Overview/OnPremises>`_.

-Extract the archive in a folder.
-Then, extract both of the resulting archives in two separate folders: `KissLog.Backend` and `KissLog.Frontend`.
+Extract the logBee server artifact archive in a folder.
+Then, extract both of the resulting archives in two separate folders: `logBee.Backend` and `logBee.Frontend`.

-Update KissLog.Backend configuration
+Update logBee.Backend configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the `KissLog.Backend` folder, open the configuration file located under ``Configuration\KissLog.json`` and update the following properties:
+In the `logBee.Backend` folder, open the configuration file located under ``Configuration\logBee.json`` and update the following properties:

 .. list-table::
    :header-rows: 1